City of Tshwane Metropolitan Municipality: History

 The City of Tshwane Metropolitan Municipality was established on 5 December 2000, comprising 13 former city and town councils and managed under an executive mayoral system.

 The Metsweding District Municipality was incorporated into the municipality with effect from 18 May 2011 (the date of the 2011 municipal elections).

 Geography

-The City of Tshwane Metropolitan Municipality's land area increased from 2198 km2 in 2010 to 6368 km2 after the incorporation of Metsweding, making it the largest Metropolitan Municipality in South Africa.
+The City of Tshwane Metropolitan Municipality's land area increased from 2198 km2 in 2010 to 6368 km2 after the incorporation of Metsweding.

 The Tswaing crater is in the northwest of Soshanguve.

 Constituent areas

 The City of Tshwane Metropolitan Municipality consists of the following areas: